About Papular Eczema

 - Reducing inflammation: Prescription creams that suppress the immune response, such as PDE4 inhibitors or topical calcineurin inhibitors, can help reduce inflammation in the affected areas.

-- Keeping the skin clean
+- Keeping the skin clean.

-- Limiting baths and showers to 10 minutes with lukewarm water
+- Limiting baths and showers to 10 minutes with lukewarm water.

-- Using fragrance-free and dye-free skin products
+- Using fragrance-free and dye-free skin products.

-- Avoiding triggers like smoke or pet dander
+- Avoiding triggers like smoke or pet dander.

-- Rrequent moisturization with a bland emollient.
+- Frequent moisturization with a bland emollient - a basic, non-irritating moisturizer.

 Other treatments recommended for more severe cases of papular eczema may include: